 Ballot Information

-All votes in Johnson County have been marked on paper ballots since new equipment was introduced in 2018.
-Many voters choose to use a touchscreen ballot marking device to mark their ballots, but full-size, hand-marked paper ballots are always an option for those who prefer to vote in that manner.
+All votes in Johnson County have been marked on paper ballots since 2018 when new voting equipment was implemented.
+Many voters choose to use a touchscreen ballot marking device to vote their ballots.
+Full-size hand-marked paper ballots are always an option for those who prefer to vote in that manner.

 Voters who elect to receive their ballots by mail, or who need to vote curbside at a voting location will mark their votes on a full-size paper ballot.